DaITwone/tutimi-app/README.md

-# ☕ Coffee & Tea App
+# ☕ TUTIMI Coffee & Tea App

 > A mobile-first application built with Expo, React Native, TypeScript, and Supabase.